 1. Picture widget

-Drag and drop a Picture Widget onto your page.
-The Picture Widget is located in Widgets and selecting Popular from the drop-down menu.
+Drag and drop a Picture widget onto your page.
+The Picture widget is located in Widgets and selecting Popular from the drop-down menu.
 A dialog box will open up, allowing you to either select an existing picture or to upload a new one from your computer.

 Now you can move the position of the picture, add a link and alt text, using the Edit link on the top left-hand corner of the Picture widget.
 You can also adjust the top, bottom, left and right margins, which is useful if you don't want the graphic to sit against another page element, such as a block of text.
 You can access this feature by clicking on the Margin link on the Picture widget.